Boujdour Lighthouse: History

 The lighthouse is on the Atlantic coast in the center of the city of Boujdour, 180 km south of Laayoune.
 The present structure replaced a 1903 square tower on the fort of Boujdour.
 It was built while Western Sahara was a Spanish colony.
 Work began in 1953 and the lighthouse was commissioned in 1959.
-Morocco took control of the territory in 1975 and created Boujdour Province in 1976.
+Morocco occupied the territory in 1975 and created Boujdour Province in 1976.
 The legal status is still disputed.

 Structure

 The lighthouse tower is 52 m high.
 The building has a circular diameter of about 3 m.
 The structure contains a particularly hard stone, similar to granite.
 It is a white conical concrete tower, with beige vertical stripes.
 It has a spiral staircase with 246 steps.
 The equipment has been modernized.
 The light emits three white flashes every 15 seconds, at a focal height of 70 m above sea level, with a maximum range of approximately 44 km.

 The lighthouse is considered a historical monument.
 It is managed by the Port and Maritime Authority within the Ministry of Equipment, Transport and Logistics.